 Include sub-folders: This specifies whether or not sub-folders should be searched for files as well.

-Include hidden files: This specifies whether or not hidden files should retrieved by the listener.
+Include hidden files: This specifies whether or not hidden files should be retrieved by the listener.

 Combine file into one stream: This reads in all matching files as a single stream.